New & now

 Emma Galea

-In a video uploaded by Malta Audio Visual memories one can see the statue of the Immaculate Conception being carried back from Birkirkara to Cospicua in November 1944, almost 80 years ago!
+In a video uploaded by Malta Audio Visual memories one can see the statue of the Immaculate Conception being carried back from Birkirkara to Cospicua in November 1944, 80 years ago!

 But why was it being carried from Birkirkara to Cospicua in the first place?